GaleJames-creator/gale-james/tutorials/getting-started-with-payment-api.md

 You have completed the following steps:

-✅ Set up your PaymentFlow account and API keys
+✅ Set up your  account and API keys
 ✅ Processed your first test payment
 ✅ Handled errors gracefully
 ✅ Retrieved payment details